 Bible study resumes on February 1, 2018

 Starting on Thursday September 7, we will offer a weekly Bible study.
 Meeting from 10:30 to 11:30 am in the Lounge, participants will meditate on a passage of Scripture that will be the focus for worship the following Sunday.
 We will hear it read three times.
-After the first reading, each person will be asked to name a word from the text that most stood out in their heart and mind.
-After the second , each person will be asked to name the phrase or sentence that most caught their attention.
-After the third and final reading, each person will have a chance to offer comments or questions on the passage, which could be followed by discussion.
+After the first reading, each person will be asked to share a word from the text that most stood out in their heart and mind.
+After the second, each person will be share what in the passage connected with something in their lives.
+After the third and final reading, each person will have a chance to share how the text might offer a challenge to them.
+This could be followed by other comments or questions.
 The meetings will start with a check-in and end with a prayer.
 Our hope is to offer a similar Bible study in the Winter on Thursday evenings — Ian

 Join us for the fourth in a series devoted to social issues.
 On Thursday, February 22 at 7 pm, we will gather in the Lounge to see more of Michael Moore’s 2015 documentary “Where to Invade Next.”
 We will watch and discuss short clips on education policy in France, Finland, and Germany.
 These three excerpts cover school meals, sex ed, standardized testing, and truth and reconciliation.